vtrHH/lab-express-basic-auth/readme.md

 Create the following routes and request handlers/corresponding views:

-- GET `/profile/edit` - Should display a form that allows the user to edit his email and his name.
+- GET `/profile/edit` - Should display a form that allows the user to edit his username and his name.
 - POST `/profile/edit` - Gets the `username` and `name` properties from the request body and updates the user document.

 Both routes should disallow non-logged-in users.
 Also, update the `/profile` view to display the user's name.